ermongroup/cs228-notes/inference/map/index.md

 \arg \max_x \sum_c \phi_c(\bfx_c).
 {% endmath %}

 Marginal inference can also be seen as computing and summing all assignments to the model, one of which is the MAP assignment.
-If we replace summation with maximization, we can also find the assignment with the highest probability; however, there exist more efficient methods that this sort of enumeration-based approach.
+If we replace summation with maximization, we can also find the assignment with the highest probability; however, there exist more efficient methods than this sort of enumeration-based approach.

 Note, however, that MAP inference is still not an easy problem in the general case.
 The above optimization objective includes many intractable problems as special cases, e.g. 3-sat.
 We may reduce 3-sat to MAP inference by constructing for each clause $$ c = (x \lor y \lor \neg z)$$ a factor $$\theta_c (x, y, z)$$ that equals one if $$x, y, z$$ satisfy